 - CT scan or MRI, which will help vets get a closer look at the structure of your dog's tumor (if internal) and the internal organs.

 Some advanced diagnostics must be performed by a veterinary specialist.
-Your vet might refer you to a veterinary internist or surgeon to get an expert opinion on your dog's case.
+Your vet might refer you to a veterinary specialist to get an expert opinion on your dog's case.

 Fine Needle Aspirate in Dogs